Folium Systems

 Expose the operating cockpit

-AI operations needs one review surface for incidents, logs, dependency readiness, runbook state, launch checklists, evidence exports, and confirm-gated state-changing actions.
+AI operations needs one review surface for incidents, logs, dependency readiness, support-guide state, launch checklists, record exports, and confirmed state-changing actions.

 • AI operations cockpit